Belinus

-Belinus the Great was a legendary king of the Britons, as recounted by Geoffrey of Monmouth.
-He was the son of Dunvallo Molmutius and brother of Brennius.
+Belinus was a legendary king of the Britons, as recounted by Geoffrey of Monmouth.
+He was the son of Dunvallo Molmutius and brother of Brennius and came to power in 390 BC.
 He was probably named after the ancient god Belenus.

 Earning the crown

 In an effort to win the crown of Britain, Brennius and Belinus waged war between each other to determine who should succeed their father.
 Many battles were fought between the two brothers until a time came when their friends intervened and a compromise was decided upon.
 Belinus became the King of the Britons with Brennius as king of the north.

 Five years later, Brennius wed the daughter of the King of Norway without consulting Belinus.
-Belinus invaded Northumberland and seized Brennius's land.
+Belinus invaded Northumbria and seized Brennius's land.
 The King of Denmark was in love with Brennius's new wife and had pursued him and captured her ship.
 A storm drove the Danish king to land in Britain by accident.
 Belinus imprisoned them and awaited the return of his brother.
 Brennius landed in Albany and demanded the return of all his lands and his wife.
 If not, he swore he would kill Belinus if they ever met in battle.

 Belinus called to arms all of Britain against Brennius and the two armies met in the forests of Calaterium.
 The battle was fought ruthlessly and Belinus defeated the army of Brennius.
 Brennius fled to Gaul and Belinus became king over all the Britons.
 He emphasized the Molmutine Laws of his father and ruled justly.

 Eventually, Brennius invaded Britain behind a massive Gallic army and met Belinus on the battlefield once again.
 Their mother, however, convinced Brennius to make peace, and the two brothers ruled their two realms in harmony with each other.